-Make your own DIY snack & sandwich bags with this easy tutorial.
+Learn how to make your own reusable DIY snack & sandwich bags with this easy tutorial.

 DIY Snack & Sandwich Bags Tutorial

-Once you get sewing, you’ll want to make a bunch of bags at a time – a stash for your family and some for gifts too!
-(No worries if you’re not the crafty type, there are plenty of reusable snack bags available to buy as well!)
+Once you get sewing, you’ll want to make a bunch of bags at a time – make a stash for your family to use and some for gifts too!

 - sewing machine

 Snack Bag (5″ x 6″ finished size): Start with 12″ x 7″ pieces of both cotton fabric and ripstop nylon as well as a 5″ strip of Velcro.